testcontainers/testcontainers-go/docs/features/follow_logs.md

 ## Passing the LogConsumers in the ContainerRequest

-This will represent the only way for associating `LogConsumer`s.
+This will represent the current way for associating `LogConsumer`s.
 You simply define your consumers, and attach them as a slice to the `ContainerRequest` in the
 `LogConsumerCfg` field.
 See the following example, where `g` is an instance of a given `LogConsumer` struct.

 <!--codeinclude-->